tokenring-ai/chat/README.md

 - Use wildcard patterns for enabling multiple tools (`web-*`)
 - Enable only necessary tools to reduce context overhead
 - Use `/tools select` for interactive tool selection
+- Use hidden tools for large tool sets to save context tokens
+- Use `tool_search` to search for hidden tools by pattern

 ### Context Optimization
 - Enable automatic compaction for long conversations
 - Use manual compaction before starting new topics
 - Monitor token usage with analytics output
+- Use staged compaction for non-blocking compaction
+- Configure appropriate thresholds for your use case

 ### Error Handling
 - Always check for `CommandFailedError` in command execution